fermionresearch/phonon/docs/troubleshooting.md

 1. The model download and SHA-verified unpack (hundreds of MB; progress bars on stderr).
-2. The very first `fermion` invocation after installing compiles the dependency stack to bytecode, roughly ten seconds once; later invocations start fast.
+2. The very first `fermion` invocation in a new environment compiles the dependency stack to bytecode and the GPU kernels, about twenty seconds once (measured 22 to 24 s on a base M5 with the model already downloaded); later invocations start fast.
+The engine's start-up line says so on that first run: `decode backend: mlx · Phonon-1 · first run in a new environment compiles shaders (~20 s), later runs are fast`.
 3. The first decode after a model loads pays the Metal graph compile, roughly four to five seconds. `fermion listen` pays this up front as an explicit warm-up decode so the first live partial is not delayed;
    `transcribe` pays it inside the first file.
 Subsequent decodes in the same process run at full speed.

+Every command also carries about two seconds of Python start-up.
+The published realtime figure is decode time only, over utterances of up to 30 s with the model already loaded; `fermion transcribe --verbose` prints the decode-only time and the whole command's wall-clock time side by side.

 A long blank pause with no output is not one of these: downloads always show progress, and every stage prints to stderr.